sven-hash/docs/docs/run-nym-nodes/incentives.md

 :::

 ### Joining the Sandbox Testnet as a participant of Milhon
 Existing members of the Milhon testnet will be automatically moved over to Sandbox when it launches, as will the balances of their wallets and nodes.
-These balances will be based on a snapshot taken in January 2022, which will be published online.
+These balances are based on a snapshot taken at 15:00 UDT 20th December 2021.

 ### Joining the Sandbox Testnet as a new participant
 There will be a faucet available soon which can be used to request `NYMT` for using in the testnet.
 There will be updates on this soon - watch this space!